vue-vine/vue-vine/packages/docs/src/vine-vibe/usage.md

 ## Create Data Store

-The English word "Vibe" means "wave".
-We choose this name to create a data store that can be shared between multiple components, like waves that can be passed freely between components.
+Vibe is for creating a data store that can be shared between multiple components, like waves that can be passed freely between components.

 You can import the `defineVibe` function from `'vue-vine'` and use it to define a data store.